rohitas-git/myFirstRestApi/README.md

 # myFirstRestApi
-Rest api with NodeJs and Express (with guidance from Programming with Mosh youtube channel) <br>
+Rest api made with NodeJs and Express (with guidance from Programming with Mosh youtube channel) <br>

 # Knowledge learned about Rest-API <br>